Whitney Miller: Professional career and highlights

 Miller has been featured across the globe in Southern cuisine cooking promotions, including The St. Regis Tianjin in China.
 In January 2013, Miller was featured as the opening night chef (the first Southern chef) at Chefdance 2013 within the Sundance Film Festival, cooking for celebrities such as Kenny Loggins and Norman Seeff.

 Miller's professional career includes developing recipes and/or creating videos for companies such as SousVide Supreme in the US and Malaysia, magazines such as Clean Eating and Southern Living, and nonprofits such as the Mississippi Girl Scouts of the USA.
 She has conducted guest cooking classes at Viking Cooking Schools in Mississippi and in February 2013, Surfas in Costa Mesa, California.
 Working with Panera Bread as the featured food expert, in July 2013, she hosted an online chat, giving cooking and entertaining tips.

-Miller acted as a frequent guest host for ABC's Birmingham Talk of Alabama's TV cooking segment.
+Miller acted as a frequent guest host for ABC 33/40's Talk of Alabama TV cooking segment.
 She utilizes her seasoned palate as a judge for food competitions such as the 2013 World Food Championships held in Las Vegas.
 She also created recipes for California Olive Ranch and participated in Food Blog South 2014 in which she gave samples of her olive oil biscuits.

 Her recipes have been featured in the MasterChef and Ultimate MasterChef cookbooks.
 She is a food writer of magazine articles for Flavors (Atlanta), Taste of Home, Southern Living, and Eat.
 Drink.
 Mississippi.
 Her recipes, articles, and book promotions have appeared in People, Women's Health, MasterChef, Clean Eating, and Cooking Light magazines as well as online at Self, California Olive Ranch, and SousVide Supreme.com and also in national publications such as Spirit of Women.

 On October 21, 2015, it was announced that Miller will be joining The Coop in Orlando, Florida.
 The Coop is owned by John Rivers of 4 Rivers Smokehouse.